 The HCPS Special Education Department exists to support students and families as they navigate the steps of the special education process.
-This process includes identification and referral, evaluation, determination of eligibility, development and implementation of an individualized education plan (IEP), determination of services, and reevaluation.
-If you suspect your child has a disability, or if at any time you have questions, or require support regarding the special education process, please contact the Exceptional Education Department at 804-652-3801.
+This process includes identification and referral, evaluation, determination of eligibility, development and implementation of an Individualized Education Program (or IEP), determination of services, and reevaluation.
+If you suspect your child has a disability, or if you have questions or require support regarding the special education process, please contact our department at 804-652-3801.